A Congregation of the Uniting Presbyterian Church in Southern Africa

 STAFF AND LEADERSHIP

 Alan Cameron commenced his ministry at Trinity in January 2002.
 Married to Cecile they have three children Ross, Jess and Caitlin.
-Ross is a Chemical Engineer, Jess is an attorney and Caitlin is in her 5th year of dentistry studies at Pretoria University.
-They live close to the church in Kings Highway.
+They live close to the church in King’s Highway.

 Alan is a graduate of Rhodes (BA), Unisa (BTh) and Stellenbosch (MTh).
 His interests are reading, exploring historical sites and walking their dog.
 Prior to coming to Trinity he was a colleague minister at Bellville for 12 years.
 Alan is committed to preaching which explains Biblical passages and applies them to life.
 His vision for Trinity is that every believing member of the congregation is encouraged to be a maturing Christian whose worship, witness and daily work honours God and helps others.